 %), that works on integers and yields the remainder when one number is divided by another.

 Exercise 2: Write a program that uses

-input to prompt a user for their name and then welcomes them.
+prompt a user for their name and then welcomes them.

 Enter your name: Chuck Hello Chuck

 Exercise 3: Write a program to prompt the user for hours and rate per hour to compute gross pay.

 Enter Hours: 35 Enter Rate: 2.75 Pay: 96.25

 We won’t worry about making sure our pay has exactly two digits after